nvm-sh/nvm/README.markdown

 There are slow tests and fast tests.
 The slow tests do things like install node and check that the right versions are used.
 The fast tests fake this to test things like aliases and uninstalling.
-From the root of the nvm git repository, run the fast tests like this.
+From the root of the nvm git repository, run the fast tests like this:

     npm run test/fast

-Run the slow tests like this.
+Run the slow tests like this:

     npm run test/slow

-Run all of the tests like this
+Run all of the tests like this:

     npm test